donfouts/donfouts.github.io/plaster.md

     $queryURL = "$($tableURL)?`$filter=(PartitionKey eq 'inventory')"
     $getrequest = Invoke-RestMethod -Method GET -Uri $queryURL -Headers $headers -ContentType application/json

-this is the block i use to query a table based on the ParitionKey, this is using the access key of the storage account, i did find this example in a few places online: a few of them seam to be a little different and did not work - as of summer 2020.
+This is the block I use to query a table based on the ParitionKey, this is using the access key of the storage account, I did find this example in a few places online: a few of them seam to be a little different and did not work - as of summer 2020.

 ---